 Knowing where you have nexus is crucial for small businesses, yet it is a specialized area that requires state-by-state research—and one that changes constantly.
 It can take a lot of time and effort to make sure you are getting nexus right, and if you don’t, the consequences of noncompliance can cost you even more time—and money.

 One solution is automated sales tax software such as Avalara’s AvaTax.
-AvaTax integrates seamlessly into the most popular accounting and ecommerce solutions to provide 100% guaranteed accurate sales-tax calculations based on the latest rules, rates and boundaries.
+AvaTax integrates seamlessly into the most popular accounting and ecommerce solutions to provide 100% accuracy guarantee sales-tax calculations based on the latest rules, rates and boundaries.
 AvaTax knows where you have nexus and the right amount of sales tax that you need to collect.

 Avalara offers special subscription plans for small businesses that can start at just $5 a month and come with a 60-day money back guarantee.
 Simply sign up online to plug and play—and let your nexus become AvaTax’s problem.